Wild Smiles at Rough Trade East

 It’s a shame the crowd was so small, as Wild Smiles deserved more attention than they received.
 Their limited repertoire meant that the set lasted less than half an hour, but they played their songs with enthusiasm and vigour.
 The main problem was vocal clarity and that detracted fairly noticeably from the overall experience, however their performance was otherwise tight and hugely enjoyable.

-For further information about Wild Smiles and future events visit here.
+For further information and future events visit Wild Smiles’ website here.